CSIprinceton/Rutile-TiO-110-water/README.md

 If you use this training data, please read and cite:

-Wen, B., Calegari Andrade, M.F., Min, L. and Selloni, A. (2022) To be submitted.
+Bo Wen, Marcos F. Calegari Andrade, Li-Min Liu and Annabella Selloni (2022) To be submitted.